 If you’re planning to spend the night in Cartagena or have a few extra days in the city, here are some recommended places to stay.

 B&B Hotel Cartagena Cartagonova – A four-star hotel located in the centre of the city, offering a range of private rooms including single rooms.
 Rooms are modern and comfortable and there is the option to include a buffet breakfast in the daily rate.
 Click here to check their availability

 Hotel Los Habaneros – A fantastic budget hotel that is located close to the port and the bus and train stations.
 Rooms are clean and spacious with options available for solo travellers, couples and families.
 Click here to check their availability

 Airbnb – There are a number of options to rent private rooms or small apartments in Cartagena such as this fantastic private room with ensuite.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Click here to browse the best Airbnbs in Cartagena.

 Not quite what you’re looking for?
 Click here to browse other hotels in Cartagena!

 There are a number of fantastic things to do in Cartagena, Spain that deserve to put the city on travellers’ radars when visiting Southern Spain.